sumitNITS/WebStickyNotes/README.md

 Now visit the URL http://127.0.0.1:8000/ and explore the Sticky Notes application 🚀

-### Instructions to run this project using Docker container
+### Instructions to run this project as Docker container

 - cd to WebStickyNotes
 - Build an image out of Dockerfile using the command